-Course Title Level 3 Visual Art (Painting) Level 3 Whakairo Entry 12 credits in Level 2 Visual Art.
-Level 1 and/or 2 English Analyses Skills Level 2 or prior knowledge and experience Qualification NCEA Level 3 NCEA Level 3 Assessment By Achievement Standards 8 credits internally assessed 14 credits externally assessed By Unit Standards • 24 credits internally assessed Content Use practical work to demonstrate an understanding of painting conventions Investigate and use of ideas and methods in the context of a drawing study in painting Systematically clarify ideas using drawing informed by established painting practice Produce a systematic body of work that integrates conventions and regenerates ideas within painting practice These students will be challenged by extending their knowledge and understanding of Whakairo meanings in particular situations.
+Course Title Level 3 Tourism Level 3 Visual Art (Painting) Level 3 Whakairo Entry Level 3 students who have previously taken Level 2 tourism must have successfully completed Level 2.
+9 credits in Level 2 Visual Art.
+Level 1 and/or 2 English Analyses Skills.
+Level 2 or prior knowledge and experience.
+Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment By Unit Standards • 18 credits internally assessed By Achievement Standards 8 credits internally assessed 14 credits externally assessed By Unit Standards 24 credits internally assessed Content Knowledge of Australia as a tourist destination Knowledge of New Zealand as a tourist destination Knowledge of the Pacific Islands as a tourist destination The opportunity to do a variety of Maori Tourism standards Optional Rotorua trip cost of \$160 approximately (for accommodation, transport and food).
+Use practical work to demonstrate an understanding of painting conventions Investigate and use of ideas and methods in the context of a drawing study in painting Systematically clarify ideas using drawing informed by established painting practice Produce a systematic body of work that integrates conventions and regenerates ideas within painting practice These students will be challenged by extending their knowledge and understanding of Whakairo meanings in particular situations.
 They will need to generate and refine visual ideas to create a carved story.
 Each student will need to examine three carved objects, they will research and discuss ways of how the objects were produced and why.
 They will also look at the changes in the production of Whakairo through the influence of modern technology and media.
-Project: Carved pattern board Waka Huia Collaboration TBC Contact Mrs R. Clist Ms J. Simmonds
+Project: • Carved pattern board • Waka Huia • Collaboration TBC Contact Mr M. Troost Mrs R. Clist Ms J. Simmonds